How Does Gene Therapy Work?

 When a vector meets a cell, it must successfully gain entry at the cell membrane and deposit the DNA payload, all without triggering a major intracellular immune response that destroys the cell.

-3. Gene Integration
+Step 3.
+Integration and Expression

-• Chromosomal integration sees the new genes fully incorporated into the host cell DNA.
+- Chromosomal integration sees the new genes fully incorporated into the host cell DNA.
 While this carries a risk of altering existing genes, it's more reliable for creating permanent gene expression.

 Gene Therapy vs Genetic Vaccines

-The same result would be a disaster in gene therapy, which must achieve permanent gene expression to provide a cure.
-Indeed, this is incredibly difficult to achieve, and remains one of the biggest challenges in gene therapy.
+So genetic vaccines have a short-term action by design.
+The same result would be a disaster in gene therapy, which must achieve permanent gene expression to be effective.
+Indeed, such long-term effects are incredibly difficult to achieve and the conservation of DNA remains one of the biggest challenges in gene therapy.

 The First Gene Therapy Trials